 Many people love living in planned unit developments (PUDs) for the great amenities offered, such as common swimming pools, clubhouses, and tennis courts.
-And, unlike owning your own pool or tennis court, you can enjoy the development's common amenities without lifting a finger to maintain them!
+And, unlike with owning your own pool or tennis court, you can enjoy the development's common amenities without lifting a finger to maintain them!

 To find out the responsibilities and powers of your HOA (and its board), review your development's governing documents, specifically the HOA's articles of incorporation and bylaws, and the declaration of conditions, covenants, and restrictions (CC&Rs) and easements.
 In connection with its responsibility for the common areas, most HOAs are required to adopt an annual budget, and collect dues and assessments from the development's homeowners to pay for the budget.

 If you don't already have a copy of your development's governing documents, you can request one from your HOA (or the development's manager, if there is one).
 Copies are also on file in your county's public records.

-In general, corporate law gives board members of a nonprofit corporation the fiduciary duty to the other members of the HOA (all the other homeowners).
+In general, corporate law gives board members of a nonprofit corporation a fiduciary duty to the other members of the HOA (all the other homeowners).
 In practice, this means that HOA board members must:

 Beyond your fiduciary obligation (and any other applicable state law requirements), the specific duties and responsibilities of HOA board members depend on your development's governing documents.
 Here's a sampler of what you're likely to find within them.

-Typically HOA articles and bylaws (and possibly state law as well) require that HOAs have a minimum number of board members, each of whom serves for a specific term.
-The governing documents describe who can serve on the board, and how board members are elected.
-The documents also determine required meetings, and describe meeting and voting procedures.
+Typically, HOA articles and bylaws (and possibly state law as well) require that HOAs have a minimum number of board members, each of whom serves for a specific term.
+The governing documents and law describe who can serve on the board and how board members are elected.

 Most boards are also required (or allowed) to elect officers.
-These commonly include a President, Vice President, Secretary and Treasurer.
-Each officer has different responsibilities, for example, the President typically sets the agenda, and the Secretary takes meeting minutes.
+These commonly include a president, vice president, secretary and treasurer.
+Each officer has different responsibilities.
+For example, the president typically sets the agenda, and the secretary takes meeting minutes.
 You can choose whether you wish to serve in an official office, or as a general board member.